 Boeing B-29 / B-50 Superfortress

-The Boeing B-29 Superfortress is an American four-engine propeller driven heavy bomber and used primarily by the United States during World War II and the Korean War.
+The Boeing B-29 Superfortress is a heavy bomber with four propeller-driven engines that was primarily utilized by the United States during World War II and the Korean War.

-Named in allusion to its predecessor, the B-17 Flying Fortress, the Superfortress was designed for high-altitude strategic bombing but also excelled in low altitude night incendiary bombing and in dropping naval mines to blockade Japan.
+The Superfortress was specifically designed for strategic bombing at high altitudes, but it also proved to be highly effective in low-altitude night incendiary bombing and in the deployment of naval mines to blockade Japan.

-B-29s dropped the atomic bombs on Hiroshima and Nagasaki and became the only aircraft that has ever used nuclear weapons in combat.
+Notably, the B-29s were responsible for dropping the atomic bombs on Hiroshima and Nagasaki, making them the only aircraft to have ever utilized nuclear weapons in combat.

 Variants